Try These 8 Ideal Foods to Lower Uric Acid Levels

 - Serve however you like.

-In addition to eating them whole, you can also consume the broth from the concoction.
+In addition to eating whole artichokes, you can also drink the broth from the concoction.

 2. Don’t forget onions

 Onions have a great variety of uses for illness.
-Like artichokes, they’re excellent for reducing the levels of uric acid that is in the blood.
+Like artichokes, they’re excellent for reducing the levels of uric acid that’s in your blood.

 Ingredients and preparation